Unleash/unleash-android-sdk/README.md

 unleash.setContext(initialContext)
 ```

+You can pass event listeners either when constructing DefaultUnleash or when calling start().
+By default the SDK uses delayed initialization (delayedInitialization = true).
+When delayed initialization is enabled, any listeners you pass to the constructor are stored and only registered when you call start().
+This avoids emitting events before the SDK has finished its startup sequence.
+If you prefer to register and activate listeners immediately, set delayedInitialization to false in the UnleashConfig and the SDK will register constructor-provided listeners at construction time and start immediately.

 ### Step 4: Start unleash
 From the moment you call `unleash.start()`, it will immediately poll for the latest feature toggles and then continue polling in the background.